Section I: What is Conversion Rate Optimization?

 A banner featuring Omniconvert’s CEO:

-Testing the three banners, the funny banner with the goldfish won over all the others with 8.7% conversion rate, vs. 8.2% and 7.64% for the other two variants.
+Testing the three banners, the funny banner with the goldfish won over all the others with an 8.7% conversion rate, vs. 8.2% and 7.64% for the other two variants.

 This case study illustrates the importance of testing every element on your site.
 It also shows how trying out radical ideas (such as the goldfish image) can sometimes yield surprising results.